 In 1995, Dr. Till received the E.O.
 Lawrence Award from the U.S. Department of Energy in the field of Environmental Science and Technology.
 He presented the Lauriston S. Taylor Lecture at the annual meeting of the NCRP in 2013.
 In addition to his scientific work, Dr. Till also owns and operates his family farm, growing corn and soybeans near Neeses, South Carolina.

 R. CRAIG YODER

-has directed Landauer's technical activities relating to radiation dosimetry, particularly for applications in radiation protection, since joining Landauer in 1983.
-Additionally, he oversees subsidiary and partner businesses located in Australia, Brazil, China, France, Mexico, Japan, Sweden and Turkey.
+directed Landauer's technical activities relating to radiation dosimetry, particularly for applications in radiation protection from 1983 through his retirement in 2015.
+Additionally, he oversaw subsidiary and partner businesses located in Australia, Brazil, China, France, Mexico, Japan, Sweden and Turkey.